sagelga/psit-project/README.md

 # PSIT_Project
 Open Data Analysis for PSIT.
 Using Python3 to analyse.

-Check the README!!
+# Purpose

+# How to use

+# Modules uses